adrian-pavel/visual-nuget/README.md

 A visual NuGet package manager.
 Search for, install and uninstall NuGet packages.

+**Unfortunately I just don't have enough time to actively develop visual-nuget anymore.
+Maybe in the future, but for now please do not expect updates from my side and take it as is.
+I am open to reviewing PR's.**

 ### **Need to have dotnet installed.
 The extension forwards the commands to the dotnet cli.**

 ### Known issues and missing features